colobas/colobas.github.io.site/pages/about.md

 playing some instrument, or spending time with my friends and family, I'm either sleeping or trying to.

-I'm currently on leave from [jungle.ai](http://jungle.ai), to finish my MSc thesis.

 Ping me at [mail@gpir.es](mailto:mail@gpir.es)